uditSisodia/testGitHub/README.md

 # testGitHub
-this is for testing purposes
+this is for testing purposes the basic git commands